nabeelmsft/IoT/nvidia-jetson-nano/samples/iot-edge/README.md

 Step 1.
 Open "main.py"

-Step2 .
+Step 2 .
 Replace the code with the code mentioned below:

 ```python
 # Copyright (c) Microsoft.
 All rights reserved.